-Direct recruitment into the Group's businesses follows the Recruitment Policy which adheres to regulatory requirements relating to Right to Work checks.
-Group Internal Audit periodically reviews the processes and controls that ensure compliance with employment law, including an assessment of Right to Work checks.
+Direct recruitment into the Group's businesses follows the Recruitment policy which adheres to regulatory requirements relating to right to work checks.
+Group Internal Audit periodically reviews the processes and controls that ensure compliance with employment law, including an assessment of right to work checks.
 This was last completed in 2019 and is scheduled for further review during 2021.
-Additional due diligence is conducted to identify red flags of Modern Slavery across our directly-employed workforce.
-This entails annual analysis of employee data to spot high-occupancy levels at the same addresses, shared banks and shared internal cost centres.
+Additional due diligence is conducted to identify red flags of modern slavery across our directly-employed workforce.
+This entails annual analysis of employee data to spot high occupancy levels at the same addresses, shared banks and shared internal cost centres.

 Recruitment of agency workers into the Group's businesses is also under assessment and due diligence is undertaken according to the identified risk-level.
 All agencies used by the Group's distribution centres, which employ a high level of manual labour, undergo comprehensive checks.
-Firstly, a contract must be in place which details our expectations around their own due diligence to prevent Modern Slavery.
+Firstly, a contract must be in place which details our expectations around their own due diligence to prevent modern slavery.
 Secondly, the agency must provide a 'sign off sheet' for each agency worker coming to our sites, including their name and photograph.
 The agency workers must bring their identification documents on their first day so that our business can check them against the sign off sheets.
-This ensures that the worker we are expecting has arrived at site but also, crucially, that the worker has access to their own documents - confiscation of ID is a common trait within gang control of victims.
+This ensures that the worker we are expecting has arrived at site but also, crucially, that the worker has access to their own documents - confiscation of victims' identification documents in order to exert control over them is a common tactic used by gangs involved in modern slavery.